 “The Magic Hedge” did not just appear on its own.
 In the mid-20th century, the Army leased land at Montrose and built two barracks.
 Honeysuckle was planted to screen them from public view.
 Long after the Army left, the honeysuckle, now known to be an invasive species, remained and still forms the basic feature of The Magic Hedge.
 Ecological enhancements to the area first began in the 1980s, with the introduction of bird-friendly native shrubs such as nannyberry, serviceberry, and sumac.

 In 2015, the Chicago Park District and partners, with the input of community members and other stakeholders, created the Montrose Point Bird Sanctuary Master Plan to help guide future management of the site.
 The bird sanctuary increased in size in 2017 with the creation of a butterfly meadow at the west end of the site.
-The installation of an ADA-accessible trail is planned for 2021, making it easier for a wider range of people to explore one of the most important birding destinations in Illinois.
+The installation of an ADA-accessible trail in 2021 will make it easier for a wider range of people to explore one of the most important birding destinations in Illinois.

 Birding organizations continue to help with public education about the importance of the site, and much of the work that has been done to get the site to its current state of health has been through the support and leadership of dedicated community volunteers.
 Learn more about ways to get involved in the stewardship of this site by visiting our Community Stewardship Program page.

 Chicago Park District recently received a grant from the Illinois Department of Natural Resources to install an ADA-accessible pathway at Montrose Point Bird Sanctuary.
 This grant supports another step in the implementation of the Montrose Point Bird Sanctuary Master Plan (2015), which was developed through a thoughtful, stakeholder-involved process.